vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Imagination is the beginning of creation.
 You imagine what you desire, you will what you imagine, and at last you create what you will." - George Bernard Shaw
 > 1. "Creativity is intelligence having fun." - Albert Einstein
 > 1. "Innovation distinguishes between a leader and a follower." - Steve Jobs
+> 1. "Creativity is allowing yourself to make mistakes.
+Art is knowing which ones to keep." - Scott Adams
+> 1. "There is no greater danger than underestimating your opponent." - Sun Tzu

 ## Courage and Resilience